arbkz/network_viz/README.md

 **Shortest Path**

 The user can choose any start and end node name from A-Z and These will be the start and end node for the shortest path calculation.
+Since the graph is directed the order is important, IE path from A-Z is not the same as path from Z-A

 **Graphical Parameters**